spsmith/spsmith.github.io/pages/VirtualBrain.md

 The **UW Virtual Brain Project** is an ongoing research project designed to test the effectiveness of virtual reality-based learning.
 It is developed in Unity and runs on desktop platforms as well as the Oculus Rift, Quest, and Go.
 I am the lead developer on this project and have assisted in the project's design since it's inception.

 The project consists of a number of lessons, each of which guides the user through a single sensory system within the brain.
 Short videos of the Visual, Auditory, and Somatosensory systems are available below.
 The full experience of each system takes approximately five minutes to complete.
+You can see a demo of one of the lessons in the video below:

+<iframe src="https://player.vimeo.com/video/336153928?color=b90014&title=0&byline=0" width="640" height="360" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>

-For more information about the UW Virtual Brain Project, visit its website at <https://schlosslab.discovery.wisc.edu/projects/#Brain>.
+*For more information about the UW Virtual Brain Project, visit its website at <https://schlosslab.discovery.wisc.edu/projects/#Brain>.*

 ## Platforms